About the Global Scaling Challenge

 There are many deadlines for the GSC.
 Visit the Important Dates page for the latest dates and deadlines.

-What are the awards for the 2024 Global Scaling Challenge?
+What are the awards for the Global Scaling Challenge?

 Over $35,000 will be distributed in student team prizes, awards, and internships.
 The awards for the student groups are:

-• Regional Challenge Medal: $7,500*
+Regional Challenge

 How does the Global Scaling Challenge work?

-How to prepare for each round?
+How should the team prepare for each case?